Non-linear causal bulk viscosity in Unified Dark Matter Cosmologies: Autonomous Evolution Equations and Dynamical System Analysis

 These variables are clearly redundant, as the constraint of Eq.~(\ref{constraint}) implies $\Omega_{r} + \Omega_{m} = 1$.
 More importantly, however, the corresponding differential equations become ill-defined at certain physically relevant fixed points.
 Therefore, we adopt the phase space variables $(U, V, W )$ defined as the following dimensionless ratios

 It is worthwhile pointing out that for the particular case of Eckart's viscous theory $\Pi = -3 H \xi$, the above variables become redundant as the product $ U \;V $ goes into a constant, reducing the phase space dimensions to two.
 Accordingly, $V$ and $W$ might take either positives or negatives values but simultaneously.
+Indeed, since the dimensionless matter density parameter $\Omega_{m} = 8\pi G_{N} \rho_{m}/3 H^{2}$ is by definition strictly positive, and can equivalently be written as $\Omega_{m} = W/V$, it follows directly that $V$ and $W$ must necessarily share the same sign.
 Notice that $U$ is related to the dark matter energy density in a non-linear way, leading to a non-compact phase space. $V$ effectively corresponds to the equation of state of the viscous fluid, while $W$ denotes the normalized viscous pressure, quantifying the level of viscosity during the expansion.
 After some cumbersome analytical manipulations the dynamical system can be cast as follows:

 where the prime denotes derivative with respect to the number of \textit{e-folds}, $N\equiv\ln a$.
 These expressions explicitly show a dependence on the bulk viscosity through the constant $\xi_0$, which can be interpreted as a nonlinear self-interaction of the DM fluid \cite{Zimdahl:1996fj}.
 This feature leads to non-trivial effects on the background dynamics and gives rise to a non-vanishing bulk viscosity.
 Notice that the submanifold $V=0$ is not allowed as it leads to a singularity in the dynamical system.
 This, in principle, prevents the possibility of having a DM component with vanishing bulk viscosity: this is, $U\neq0,V=W=0$.
 Nevertheless, this fixed point might be achieved through another trajectory in phase space, as we shall see.
 While $V=0$ might limit the phase space availability, the new compelling properties are located inside the available part of the phase space according to the new phase space variables $(U,V,W)$.
 So, our approach is still quite general.